Company Logo - Home Link

 (9) The Old Powder Magazine 79 Cumberland Street

-This building is so old that when it was built the word magazine had only one meaning – it was an arsenal of gunpowder from 1713 until 1748.
+This building is so old that when it was built, the word magazine had only one meaning – it was an arsenal of gunpowder from 1713 until 1748.

-At that time, the colony was young and was afraid of attacks by Native Americans, and French or Spanish forces also staking a claim in the New World.
+At that time, the colony was young and was afraid of attacks by Native Americans and French or Spanish forces also staking a claim in the New World.

 The city was so fortified that the colonists built a wall around it, making Charleston one of only three fortified cities on the entire eastern seaboard of British Colonial America.
-The magazine is also the oldest public building in the state of South Carolina.

-Although it was used as an arsenal again during the Revolutionary War, after that the building served as a stable, a print shop and a carriage house.
+Although it was used as an arsenal again during the Revolutionary War, after that, the building served as a stable, a print shop, and a carriage house.

 In 1902, the National Society of Colonial Dames of America in The State of South Carolina bought the building to ensure its preservation as a historical landmark.
-They converted the magazine into a museum and it has remained one ever since.

-The museum is just one small room, as you can see from the size of the building.
-For history buffs and guns, powder and cannon enthusiasts, a visit might be worth your while.
+The museum has just one small room, as you can see from the size of the building.

-Many people enjoy the thrill of being inside a building over 300 years old.
-The staff is enthusiastic and very knowledgeable and there is a diorama of the city when it was walled.
-Who doesn’t love dioramas!
+The staff is enthusiastic and very knowledgeable, and the city was portrayed in a diorama when it was walled.
+Who doesn’t love dioramas?

-Hours: Monday to Saturday 10:00 am - 4:00 pm and Sunday 1:00 pm - 4:00 pm.
+Hours: Monday through Saturday, 10:00 am—4:00 pm, and Sunday, 1:00 pm—4:00 pm.
 Admission is $5 for adults and $2 for children.

 Walk half a block north on Cumberland to Meeting Street.
-Turn left on Meeting Street and about halfway down the block you will see the church and a gated path that enters the graveyard of the church.
+Turn left on Meeting Street, and about halfway down the block, you will see the church and a gated path that enters the graveyard of the church.

 (10) The Circular Congregational Church 150 Meeting Street

-In 1681, Charles Town settlers including English Congregationalists, Scottish Presbyterians, and French Huguenots built a wooden meeting house in the northwest corner of the walled city.
+In 1681, Charles Town settlers, including English Congregationalists, Scottish Presbyterians, and French Huguenots, built a wooden meeting house in the northwest corner of the walled city.

-The current church building stands on the exact site of the wooden house.
 A century after its construction, the wooden meeting house was replaced with a circular brick building designed by esteemed architect Robert Mills.

-That church was destroyed in the Great Fire of 1861.
-In 1890 the present-day church was constructed.
-The church is striking due to its Romanesque style that stands out among the surrounding buildings.
+In 1890, the present-day church was constructed.
+The church is striking due to its Romanesque style, which stands out among the surrounding buildings.

-The graveyard is the city’s oldest burial ground with monuments dating from 1695.
-Among the gravestones, 50 slate stone markers were imported from New England and constitute the largest cluster of that region’s carvers in the Southeast.
+Among the gravestones, 50 slate stone markers were imported from New England, constituting the largest cluster of that region’s carvers in the Southeast.

 If you are not easily spooked, take our Charleston Ghost Tour and learn more about the "residents" of the Circular Church's graveyard.